alemar11/ios-watchos-tvos-macos-resources/README.md

 * [Tabman](https://github.com/uias/Tabman) - A powerful paging view controller with indicator bar for iOS.
 * [TableViewDragger](https://github.com/KyoheiG3/TableViewDragger) - A cells of UITableView can be rearranged by drag and drop.
 * [TableView-PullToRefresh](https://github.com/vinit5320/TableView---PullToRefresh)
+* [TanibleView](https://github.com/dokgi88/TanibleView)Veeeeeeeeeeeeeeeery easy to use and simple animate TableView
 * [UITableViewPushAnimation](https://github.com/pal2tapas/UITableViewPushAnimation) - Push a UIViewController with a attractable animation from UITableView.
 * [WCSTimeline](https://github.com/WrightsCS/WCSTimeline) - Simple timeline with data model.
 * [WLEmptyState](https://github.com/wizeline/WLEmptyState) - WLEmptyState is an iOS based component that lets you customize the view when the dataset of UITableView is empty.